cosmos-in-us/Multiverse-IC/README.md

 # Multiverse-IC

 This repository is for my study, where I document importnat information and processes I do not want to forget.
-It contains Jupyter notebooks and scripts for generating initial conditions (IC) using CAMB and MUSIC for cosmological simulations, Multiverse.
+It contains Jupyter notebooks and scripts for generating initial conditions (IC) for using CAMB and MUSIC for cosmological simulations, **Multiverse**.
 The structure is as follows:

 ## Directory Structure:
 ```